AngleProtocol/angle-docs/side-products/merkl/README.md

 ![Merkl Improvements](../../.gitbook/assets/improve-reward-mechanism.png)

 **Merkl is non custodial for LPs**: earning rewards on Merkl incurs **no risk of funds** and requires no specific smart contract interactions for LPs.
 They can retain the custody of their liquidity while receiving rewards.
-They can also customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity type of AMMs.
+They can also customize their positions to maximize their earnings from fees and incentives, enjoying all possibilities enabled by concentrated liquidity AMMs.

-Merkl is compatible with [liquidity position managers](helpers.md) like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
+Merkl is compatible with liquidity position managers (also referred to as ALMs) like [Gamma](https://app.gamma.xyz) or [Arrakis](https://www.arrakis.finance).
 This means that it's possible to provide liquidity via Gamma on a pool and to be rewarded without taking any further action (no need to stake the Gamma or Arrakis token).
 As such, using Merkl to incentivize a pool is perfectly equivalent to incentivizing an Arrakis or a Gamma token directly.
 It's even better in the sense that **users don't have to stake their tokens when using Merkl.**

 Merkl has a low maintenance fee applied to incentives distributed.
 Excluding gas when claiming rewards, there is no cost to use the platform for Liquidity Providers.

 {% hint style="info" %}
 Merkl accepts incentives of any ERC-20 token on any pool of the supported AMMs.
 For the list of chains and AMMs supported by Merkl (along with other info for each chain), check out [this page](helpers.md).
-If you want to add support to a new chain or a new concentrated liquidity AMM, drop a message on the Merkl channel of the [Angle Discord server](https://discord.gg/ByFYzSUt).
 {% endhint %}

 ## ⚙️ Mechanism